Skip to main content

 What does ESOS Require?

 ESOS compliance requires the production of an energy audit of the entire operation’s energy consumption for the four year period.
-The first report for ESOS Phase 3 must be lodged with the Environment Agency by 5 June 2024.
+The first report for ESOS Phase 3 have passed and needed to be lodged with the Environment Agency by 5 June 2024.

 The data used for ESOS Phase 3 reporting must cover a 12-month period known as your reference period.
 If you were to aim for the deadline of 5 June 2024, the latest your reference period can begin is 6 June 2023.
 Therefore you must ensure your organisation has either finished gathering its data for Phase 3 or is partway through gathering it.